Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Preliminaries

 \subsubsection{Conditional Diffusion}

-To generate task-consistent behavior, the denoising process is conditioned on an additional context variable $c$ (e.g., goals, scene state, or interaction wrench).
+To generate task-consistent behavior, the denoising process is conditioned on an additional context variable $c$ (\eg goals, scene state, or interaction wrench).
 The reverse model and noise predictor then become $p_\theta(z_{t-1}\!\mid\!z_t,c)$ and $\varepsilon_\theta(z_t,t,c)$.

-Conditioning can be implemented in several ways, including (i) early fusion (e.g., feature concatenation), (ii) cross-attention over context tokens for Transformer denoisers, or (iii) lightweight fusion layers \cite{Liu2025,Mishra2023}.
+Conditioning can be implemented in several ways, including (i) early fusion (\eg feature concatenation), (ii) cross-attention over context tokens for Transformer denoisers, or (iii) lightweight fusion layers \cite{Liu2025,Mishra2023}.

 In our approach, conditional diffusion is central.
-By conditioning on external wrenches, the model reconstructs trajectories that are consistent with physical interaction.
+By conditioning on external wrenches, the model reconstructs sZFTs that are consistent with physical interaction.
 This ties the denoising process in the information domain to the regulation of interaction in the energy domain.
+More details about Diffusion Models can be found in \cite{song2020denoising, Ho2020, Wolf2025, Holderrieth2025}.